Maburidi/RobustMF/readme.md

 # Defending Graph Neural Networks Against Adversarial Attacks via Matrix Factorization

-This is the complete code for the OTGK_DP framework to predict ADMET durg properties.
+This is the complete code for the RobustMF framework to defense Graph Neural Netowrks GNN against adverisrial Attacks.
 The work is pubished in the following papers: <br />
 ([Paper]())